jprinzing/databricks-contracts-pipeline-interim/README.md

 Column Normalization: Column names are standardized using regex.

-String Cleanup: Whitespace is trimmed and "NULL" strings are replaced with actual nulls.
+String Cleanup: Whitespace is trimmed and "NAN" strings are replaced with actual nulls.

 Contract Lead Parsing: Contract_Lead is split into arrays if comma-separated.